 For testing and reporting the vertical accuracy of digital elevation data, ASPRS endorses the NDEP Guidelines for Digital Elevation Data, with slight modifications from FVA, SVA and CVA procedures.
 This ASPRS standard reports the Non-vegetated Vertical Accuracy (NVA) at the 95% confidence level in all non-vegetated land cover categories combined and reports the Vegetated Vertical Accuracy (VVA) at the 95th percentile in all vegetated land cover categories combined.

-If the vertical errors are normally distributed, the sample size sufficiently large, and the mean error is sufficiently small, ASPRS endorses NSSDA and NDEP methodologies for approximating vertical accuracies at the 95% confidence level.
-This applies to NVA check points in all open terrain (bare soil, sand, rocks, and short grass) as well as urban terrain (asphalt and concrete surfaces) land cover categories.
+If the vertical errors are normally distributed, the sample size sufficiently large, and the mean error is sufficiently small, ASPRS endorses NSSDA and NDEP methodologies for approximating vertical accuracies at the 95% confidence level, which applies to NVA check points in all open terrain (bare soil, sand, rocks, and short grass) as well as urban terrain (asphalt and concrete surfaces) land cover categories.

 In contrast, VVA is computed by using the 95th percentile of the absolute value of all elevation errors in all vegetated land cover categories combined, to include tall weeds and crops, brush lands, and lightly-to fully-forested land cover categories.
 This draws a clear distinction between non-vegetated terrain where errors typically follow a normal distribution suitable for RMSE statistical analyses, and vegetated terrain where errors do not necessarily follow a normal distribution and where the 95th percentile value more fairly estimates vertical accuracy at a 95% confidence level.